telerik/maui-docs/controls/listpicker/selection.md

 # .NET MAUI ListPicker Selection

-The ListPicker for .NET MAUI enables the application users to quickly and easily select an item from a list of items.
+The ListPicker for .NET MAUI enables the application users to select an item from a list of items.
 This topic will go through the provided by the ListPicker API related to item selection.

-## SelectedItem Properties
+## Selected Item Properties

 The `SelectedItem`(`object`) property specifies the selected item of the ListPicker.